Bail Hearing in Toronto

 • No alcohol

 If any of the conditions the police propose in the Undertaking seem excessive, it may be possible to negotiate them, but if you really want to contest them, you will be held in custody until you are able to appear in front of a judge or justice of the peace.
-Note that these conditions can be reviewed at the first court appearance, so for the sake of getting out of police custody, it may be worthwhile signing for the conditions, even if they appear excessive, and cleaning them up later.

 Recognizance

 Release by way of a Recognizance is reserved for cases where the charges are serious, the accused is a flight risk, there is a significant risk that further offences will be committed while on release, and/or there is a significant criminal history.
-In such circumstances, the police either do not have discretion to release the person themselves, or are bound by policy to conduct a bail hearing.

 A Recognizance release will have to be secured by either a cash deposit, a no cash deposit, or a surety:

-• Cash deposit – requires a specified amount of cash to be deposited before release is authorized.
+• Cash Deposit – requires a specified amount of cash to be deposited before release is authorized.
 In Toronto, this can be paid at the Courthouse where the bail hearing was held (at Old City Hall, for example, you can pay the cash deposit at room 7 on the ground floor), at the Toronto South Detention Centre, or at the Remand Centre at which the accused person is being held.
 The bail money is returned automatically upon the expiration of the recognizance (presumably when the charges are dealt with completely).

-• No cash deposit – specifies the cash amount that needs to be paid only if the conditions of the release are not followed.
+• No Cash Deposit – specifies the cash amount that needs to be paid only if the conditions of the release are not followed.

 • Surety – requires that someone post something of value (or a portion thereof) as collateral to secure release.
 For example, if the surety is set at $5000, a parent of the accused person can put up their vehicle as that collateral assuming the vehicle is worth at least $5000.
 In Ontario, because of the prevalence of Justices of the Peace and Judges requiring a surety, various Bail Programs have been set up that provide an alternative to a surety.
 The contact number for the Toronto Bail Program is 416-314-3765.

 The Recognizance sets out the next appearance date, as well as the conditions of release.
-A Recognizance is typically required when the case is more serious, and as such, conditions are often more robust than in an Undertaking, and can include the following:
+A Recognizance is typically required when the case is more serious, and as such, conditions are often more robust than in an Undertaking.

 • Deposit your passport;